vilhelmen/ldapauthenticator/README.md

 ### Required configuration ###

-At minimum, the following two configuration options must be set before the LDAP Authenticator can be used:
+At minimum, the following configuration options must be set before the LDAP Authenticator can be used: